-1. BASIS OF PRESENTATION
+BASIS OF PRESENTATION

 The unaudited financial information furnished herein reflects all adjustments, which in the opinion of management are necessary to fairly state the Company's interim financial position and the results of its operations for the periods presented.
 This report on Form 10-QSB should be read in conjunction with the Company's financial statements and notes thereto included in the Company's Form 10-KSB/A for the fiscal year ended June 30, 2005.
 The Company assumes that the users of the interim financial information herein have read or have access to the audited financial statements for the preceding fiscal year and that the adequacy of additional disclosure needed for a fair presentation may be determined in that context.
 Accordingly, footnote disclosure, which would substantially duplicate the disclosure contained in the Company's Form 10-KSB/A for the fiscal year ended June 30, 2005, has been omitted.
-The results of operations for the three-month and six-month period ended December 31, 2005 are not necessarily indicative of results for the entire year ending June 30, 2006.
+The results of operations for the nine-month period ended March 31, 2006 are not necessarily indicative of results for the entire fiscal year ending June 30, 2006.